-Kids’ Guide to America’s First Ladies by Kathleen Krull, illustrated by Anna DiVito.
-This is not a picture book, but I found it an excellent resource and goes beyond the dry facts of each women’s life as first lady.
-Each woman’s section can be read with your child as a discreet unit if you prefer.
-It has just been published and includes the first ladies through the present day.
+Kids' Guide to America's First Ladies by Kathleen Krull, illustrated by Anna DiVito.
+This is not a picture book, but I found it an excellent resource and goes beyond the dry facts of each women's life as first lady.
+Each woman's section can be read with your child as a discreet unit if you prefer.
+Includes first ladies through 2017.

 Amelia and Eleanor Go for a Ride by Pam Muñoz Ryan, illustrated by Brian Selznick.
 I love this book which captures Eleanor Roosevelt's adventurous, convention-defying spirit.
 In 1933, two risk-loving women sneak away from a stuffy dinner party and go for the ride in the sky!
 Brian Selznick's black and white pencil illustrations capture the era perfectly.

 Dolley Madison Saves George Washington by Don Brown.
-Dolley was a popular first lady, whom many underestimated and wrote off as a “socialite.”
+Dolley was a popular first lady, whom many underestimated and lazily wrote off as a "socialite."
 It was Dolley, however, who stepped up to the plate as the soldiers fled the White House during the War of 1812 and rescued valuable state papers from the mansion, as well as the now-famous portrait of the first Commander-in-Chief.
-Great fun but also a serious look at the importance of courage.
+This book is great fun but also a serious look at the importance of courage.

 Miss Lady Bird's Wildflowers: How a First Lady Changed America by Kathi Appelt, illustrated by Joy Fisher Hein.
 A picture book biography of Lady Bird Johnson's life and dedication to bringing the beauty of nature to America, including her role in the Highway Beautification Act.